mnsekh111/soft-eng-works/HW2/free-style/README2.md

 **Example :** The traveling-salesman problem is well-known in graph theory.
 The task is to find an optimal round trip between a given set of  locations, such as the shortest trip that visits each location exactly once.
 The solution to this problem is of high computational complexity and is NP complete.

-_ To solve the master slave problem, the following considerations need to be taken: _
+To solve the master slave problem, the following considerations need to be taken:

-	1. Divide work.
-Specify how the computation of  the task can be split into a set of  equal sub-tasks.
+1. **Divide work :** Specify how the computation of  the task can be split into a set of  equal sub-tasks.
 Identify the sub-services that are necessary to process a sub-task.

-	2. Combine sub-task results.
-Specify how the final result of the whole service can be computed with the help of the results obtained from processing individual sub-tasks.
+2. **Combine sub-task results :** Specify how the final result of the whole service can be computed with the help of the results obtained from processing individual sub-tasks.

-	3. Specify the  cooperation between master and slaves.
-Define an interface for the sub-service identified in step 1.
+3. **Specify the  cooperation between master and slaves :** Define an interface for the sub-service identified in step 1.
 It will be implemented by the slave and used by the master to delegate the processing of indi- vidual sub-tasks

 ![Image](master_slave.png)
 ------